-Dr. Felicity Kelliher, a senior lecturer in Management Studies and co-chair of the Rikon Research Group at the Waterford Institute of Technology (WIT), was among the recipients of the prestigious Fulbright Scholarship, which were announced at a ceremony in the US Ambassador’s Residence, Phoenix Park, Dublin last week.
+Dr. Felicity Kelliher, a senior lecturer in Management Studies and co-chair of the Rikon Research Group at the South East Technological University (SETU Waterford), was among the recipients of the prestigious Fulbright Scholarship, which were announced at a ceremony in the US Ambassador’s Residence, Phoenix Park, Dublin last week.

 Dr Kelliher has been studying management capability development and learning network engagement in micro and small firm environments for more than twelve years and expects to dedicate her remaining research careeer to this forum, in liaison with RIKON research colleagues.

 From April to July 2015, Dr Kelliher spent time immersed in the Rural Policy Research Institute (RUPRI), housed at the Harry S. Truman School of Public Affairs at the University of Missouri.
 As the leading rural policy centre in the U.S., RUPRI’s core aim is to study the challenges, needs, and opportunities facing rural America, an ambition similar in ethos to that of RIKON in rural Ireland.
 As a guest of Prof Thomas G. Johnson, Director of RUPRI, Dr. Kelliher examined the role of trust in rural tourism networks in Missouri to compare local, county and regional findings to that which has been observed by the RIKON group in Ireland... more »